How to Heal (and Even Benefit) from a Setback or Failure in Your Art Practice: Inspired by Buddhist Teachings

 I was like a caveman being shown a Bic lighter for the first time.

-Being the kind of gal who buys things she doesn’t yet need at hardware stores, I had some two-part epoxy somewhere in my house.
+Being the kind of gal who buys things she doesn’t yet need at hardware stores, I had some two-part epoxy in my house.

 With Hertog’s encouragement, I proceeded to rip all the objects out of my boxes, reglue them with the 2 part epoxy and repair the scars that surgery left behind.